redchenjs/mt762x-wm8960/README.md

 <img src="docs/alsa-utils.png">

-## Build the image
+## Building the image

 `make -j9 V=s`

 ## Settings

 By default, the WM8960 will be muted after rebooting.
-Run the following commands before the playback/capture.
+Run the following commands before playback/capture.

 ### Playback: